WCPFC Harvest Strategy

 In preparation for the Joint WG meeting in 2019, the ISC is requested to organize workshops in early 2018 and 2019 to support the identification of specific management objectives, including level of risks and timelines.
 The workshops will include managers, scientists and stakeholders, taking into account any recommendations of the Joint WG, and the number of representatives should be relatively small, as it was for the MSE workshop for North Pacific albacore.

-In evaluating the performance of candidate target reference points, limit reference points, and harvest control rules, the Northern Committee, in consultation with the ISC and the Scientific Committee, should consider the following criteria:
+Northern Committee, in consultation with the ISC and the Scientific Committee, should consider the following criteria:

 - Probability of achieving each of the rebuilding targets within each of the rebuilding periods (if applicable).